payu-org/payu/docs/source/config.rst

 ``priority``
    Job priority setting.
 Equivalent to ``qsub -p PRIORITY``.

+``umask`` (*Default: 027*)
+   Default permission mask ("umask") for new files created during model execution.
+Nonzero values will disable specific permissions, following standard octal notation.

+   The first digit should be a zero when using standard octal format.

 ``qsub_flags``
    This is a generic configuration marker for any unsupported qsub flags.
 This setting is applied to any ``qsub`` calls.